Search Programs

-Hawaiians interested in contributing to the health and well being of furry, feathered, and scaly-skinned creatures can consider becoming a part of the veterinary technician profession and community.
-As with other states, animal-loving Hawaiians are encouraged to graduate from a two-to-four year program in veterinary technology accredited by the Committee on Veterinary Technician Education and Activities (CVTEA), the program-approval branch of the American Veterinary Medical Association (AVMA).
+Hawaiians interested in contributing to the health and well-being of furry, feathered, and scaly-skinned creatures can become a part of the veterinary technician profession and community.
+As with other states, animal-loving Hawaiians are encouraged to graduate from a two- to four-year program in veterinary technology accredited by the Committee on Veterinary Technician Education and Activities (CVTEA), the program-approval branch of the American Veterinary Medical Association (AVMA).
 This may qualify a candidate to take the predominant national certification test in this field: the Veterinary Technician National Examination (VTNE).

 While those without formal training are legally able to perform the same tasks as a veterinary technician in Hawaii, only those who have passed the VTNE and registered with the state can apply to positions using the title “Registered Veterinary Technician.”
 As of 2021, the state eliminated experience as a qualifier to become a vet tech, so formal training and/or transfer of license from another state is now the only way to become an RVT in Hawaii.

-According to O*NET (2021), aspiring vet techs learn many skills in accredited college programs such as how to restrain animals during routine exams and vaccinations; maintain veterinary medical records; provide assistance for licensed veterinarians with common procedures (e.g., dentistry, surgery, radiology, anesthesia); monitor the status of animals; maintain the sterility of facilities and equipment; keep inventory of supplies; prepare and process laboratory samples; take vital signs of vet patients; and educate animal-owners about proper care.
+According to O*NET (2025), aspiring vet techs learn many skills in accredited college programs such as how to restrain animals during routine exams and vaccinations; maintain veterinary medical records; assist licensed veterinarians with common procedures (e.g., dentistry, surgery, radiology, anesthesia); monitor the status of animals; maintain the sterility of facilities and equipment; keep inventory of supplies; prepare and process laboratory samples; take vital signs of vet patients; and educate animal-owners about proper care.
 Except for in cases of emergencies, vet techs perform these tasks under the supervision of a licensed veterinarian.

 Read on to discover the bright career outlook in veterinary technology in Hawaii, as well as to learn about the salary prospects, accredited vet tech programs, and upcoming credentialing procedures.